-NOISE DISTURBANCE

-Any sound which either endangers or injures the safety or health of humans or animals or annoys or disturbs a reasonable person of normal sensitivity or endangers or damages property; same as "unreasonable noise."
+NOISE DISTURBANCE - Any sound which endangers or injures the safety or health of humans or animals or annoys or disturbs a reasonable person of normal sensitivities or endangers or injures personal or real property.
+Time of day, volume and duration are factors considered when determining said sound to be a "noise disturbance."